rubyonjets/jets/notes/traveling-ruby-packaging.md

 # IMPORTANT: Think I'll make the user switch to 2.2.0 and error the build proccess.

 ##############
+I can call ruby bin files directly.
+I was WRONG.
+Cannot call gem bin files directly because I need to make sure that bundler/setup gets loaded before calling the gem bin.
+Tried moving bundler/setup into the lam library itself but get all sorts of warnings.

+hello-1.0.0-linux-x86_64/lib/vendor/ruby/2.2.0/bin/lam help
-I can call ruby bin files directly hello-1.0.0-linux-x86_64/lib/vendor/ruby/2.2.0/bin/lam help BUT the shabang line has: #!/usr/bin/env ruby2.0 .. but only on linux..
+BUT the shabang line has: #!/usr/bin/env ruby2.0 .. but only on linux..
 Simply cannot rename the darn ruby version folder.